louisroehrs/felinepride/README.md

-# WCE GraphQL
+# FelinePride

-This projects demonstrates a prototype graphql endpoint and schema for WCE.
+This projects demonstrates a prototype graphql endpoint and schema for FelinePride.
 A visualizer and graphiql query ui are provided.

 ## Schema
 The schema is a work in progress where the initial effort will be